jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/detachDisk.md

 ## Description
 Detach a cloud disk for a VM.

-The detachment is only available when there is no task in progress of the VM  and cloud disk.
+The detachment is only available when there is no task in progress of the VM  and cloud disk.<br>

 ## Request method